Humber Keel Barge Houseboat

 Cuxton, United Kingdom

 Purchased for conversion in the Early noughties.
-Professionally fitted out to her current roll as a beautiful static houseboat with a spacious 3 cabin 6 berth layout, with a Wheelhouse kitchen Galley giving views over the moorings and river.
+Professionally fitted out to her current role as a beautiful static houseboat with a spacious 3 cabin 6 berth layout, with a Wheelhouse, kitchen and Galley giving super views over the moorings and river.

 The Barge is listed on the National Historic Ships Register (Certificate no. 2933).

-The vessel is currently moored at Port Medway Marina in Cuxton which is adjacent to Cuxton National Rail Station.
-This offers a 45 minute commute to London St. Pancras with one change and makes this an extremely viable location for a quiet, relaxing home away from the hubbub of the city.
+The vessel is currently moored at Port Medway Marina in Cuxton, adjacent to Cuxton National Rail Station.
+This offers a 45 minute commute to London St. Pancras and makes this an extremely viable commutable location for a quiet, relaxing home away from the hubbub of the city.
 The locality of the marina is exceptional for transport links for the M2 and M20.
-Bluewater and Rochester are close by and there are plenty of leisure activities close by including those at Medway Valley Leisure Park.
+Bluewater Mall and Rochester are close by and there are plenty of activities close by including those at Medway Valley Leisure Park.
 The marina offers the added bonus of secure parking and marina services.

-The rental of the mooring is by separate negotiation with the marina and all prospective buyers should make their own enquiries with them directly to understand the ingoing costs and mooring fees payable by a new owner.
+The rental of the mooring is by separate negotiation with the marina and all prospective buyers should make their own enquiries with them directly to understand the costs and mooring fees payable to a new owner.